Business

 Entrepreneurship introduces students to the basics of starting up a business, including identifying business opportunities, understanding the components of a business plan, structuring the business, and financial considerations.
 Upon completion of this course, students will be able to use basic business terminology, explain the components of a business plan, and identify possible business structures.
 (Apportionment)

-Introduction to Digital Marketing covers foundational topics, such as planning your marketing strategy, creating content, understanding, engaging, and retaining consumers.
-Upon completion students will understand the basics of digital marketing from concept to optimization.
+Marketing, Introduction covers foundational topics, such as planning your marketing strategy, creating content, understanding, engaging, and retaining consumers.
+Upon completion students will understand the basics of marketing from concept to optimization.
 (Apportionment)

 ENTR 115 45 Hours Business Law Essentials